jkaganovsky/Code-Quiz/README.md

 ## UW CODING BOOT CAMP HOMEWORK 04

 ## Summary
-Creating a working Web API Quiz Game using code.
-This homework was required to be built completely from scratch.
-The html, js, and css files were built from ground zero.
+Creating a timed coding quiz with multiple choice questions.
+This homework was required to be built completely from scratch, which will run in the browser, featuring an updated HTML and CSS powered by JavaScript code that I wrote from ground zero.

 ## Links
 1. [Github Repository](https://github.com/jkaganovsky/Code-Quiz)